kmarkus/microblx/doc/tutorial.md

 platform_main_CFLAGS = -I${top_srcdir}/libubx -I path/to/other/headers  @UBX_CFLAGS@
 ```

-to compile we will use the same commands as before (we do not need to install)
+In order to compile, we will use the same commands as before (we do not need to install).
 ```bash
 autoreconf --install
 ./configure